zeflash/SublimeLinter/README.rst

 Configuring
 -----------
 There are a number of configuration options available to customize the behavior of SublimeLinter and its linters.
 For the latest information on what options are available, select the menu item ``Preferences->Package Settings->SublimeLinter->Settings - Default``.
-To change the options in your user settings, select the menu item ``Preferences->Package Settings->SublimeLinter->Settings - Default``.

-**NOTE:** Any settings you specify in your user settings will **completely** replace the setting in the default file.
+Do NOT edit the default SublimeLinter settings.
+Your changes will be lost when SublimeLinter is updated.
+ALWAYS edit the user SublimeLinter settings by selecting ``Preferences->Package Settings->SublimeLinter->Settings - User``.
+Note that individual settings you include in your user settings will **completely** replace the corresponding default setting, so you must provide that setting in its entirety.

 Per-project settings
 ~~~~~~~~~~~~~~~~~~~~